vskorjanc/pero-pipes/docs/hierarchies/evap-hierarchy.md

     Thot GUI **will not** be able to directly set `\\npet1\evap_database\data` as the root folder.

 !!! tip
     Running `net use z: \\npet1\evap_database` in Command Prompt will render shared folder as the `z:` drive on your computer.
-This will make it more easily accessible, and will allow you to set `z:\npet1\evap_database\data` as the Thot root.
+This will make it more easily accessible, and will allow you to set `z:\data` as the Thot root.

 ## Hierarchy
 An overview of container relations.
 Showing container `type`.